catid/calico/README.md

 [chacha-opt](https://github.com/floodyberry/chacha-opt) implementation is employed when running on Intel x64 machines.
 The AES-NI instruction is almost twice as slow as this software.

-VMAC was chosen over Poly1305 for better speed and good published analysis [1][2].
+VMAC was chosen over Poly1305 for better speed, simplicity, and good published analysis [1][2].

 The best known attack against ChaCha is on 7 rounds [3][4], so 14 rounds seems like more than enough of a security margin in trade for exceptional speed.